Please enter your email address with which you are logged in and we will send you a password recovery link.

 Answers Do not know (-99), Refusal (-98) and Invalid (-97), together with the other missing values (indicated by negative values, e.g. -1, -2, -3, -4, -5), are invalid answers in the statistical analysis.
 The analysis only takes VALID VALUES (i.e. greater than zero) into account.

-Before data collection, you can also change the typical respond values of variables (the default values are 1, 2, 3, 4, 5…) in the advanced question editor.
+You can change the typical response values of categorical variables (default values are 1, 2, 3, 4, 5 ...) before collecting data in the advanced question editor (an icon for advanced editing of individual question categories).

-If you want to change the value of collected answers, you can do so in the following manner: click on the 'Recoding' button in the 'DATA' - 'Computations' tab.
-For example, you can recode the answer 'Do not know' with current value 8 into missing value 'Do not know' (-99).
-This answer is afterwards treated as 'Do not know' (-99) and is not taken into account when calculating the average.
+If you want to change the value of collected answers, do so by editing the question by clicking on the 'Edit values' checkbox in the 'Basic' tab.
+Example: You have questions on a scale of 1 to 5, and you marked the answer 'Do not know' with 8.
+You can subsequently mark this value as missing value 'Do not know'.
+This is then treated in the same way as 'Do not know' (-99), so it is not taken into account when calculating the average.